 Southend Borough Council (SBC) started charging CIL from 27 July 2015 (see Adoption Statement).

-As set out in paragraph 3.7 of the CIL Charging Schedule, the CIL chargeable rate per square metre takes into account inflation in accordance with the BCIS All in Tender Price Index (see the CIL Table of Rates Updated 2019 for details of the current charges).
+As set out in paragraph 3.7 of the CIL Charging Schedule, the CIL chargeable rate per square metre takes into account inflation in accordance with RICS Community Infrastructure Levy (CIL) Index (based on the BCIS All-in Tender Price Index).
+See the CIL Table of Rates Updated 2020 for details of the current charges).